 Let's recap what we've learned through this article:

-- The core purpose of hashing is to create a fingerprint of data to assess data integrity, not confidentiality.
-Confidentiality is gained through encryption.
+- The core purpose of hashing is to create a fingerprint of data to assess data integrity.

 - A hashing function takes arbitrary inputs and transforms them into outputs of a fixed length.